ktorio/ktor-documentation/topics/server-get-started.md

 idea .
 ```

-Alternatively, you can launch IntelliJ IDEA manually and go to **File | Open** in the main menu.
-Then, select
+Alternatively, to open the project manually launch IntelliJ IDEA.

+If the Welcome screen opens, click **Open**.
+Otherwise, go to **File | Open** in the main menu and select
 the `ktor-sample-app` folder to open it.

 > For more details on managing projects,